jcrossley3/lein-modules/README.md

   your directory hierarchy, e.g. when a parent module is in a sibling directory.
 Regardless of this option, build order is always determined by child module interdependence.

 * `:parent` - A string denoting the relative path to the parent project's directory.
 If unset, the value of the `:relative-path` of Leiningen's `:parent` vector will be used, and if that's unset, the default value is `".."`.
 You can explicitly set it to `nil` to signify that the project has no parent.

 * `:subprocess` - The name of the executable invoked by the `modules` subtask for each child module in a separate process.
 Its default value is `"lein"`.
 You can optionally set it to false.
-This will speed up your build considerably since it runs every child module's task in the same process that invoked `lein modules ...` This should be ok for most tasks, but can sometimes lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
+This will speed up your build considerably since it runs every child module's task in the same process that invoked `lein modules`.
+This should be ok for most tasks, but can sometimes lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
 Still, for common tasks like `clean` it can be convenient to configure a `:fast` profile that sets `:subprocess` to false for projects with